 For example, the hybrid pages approach is fully supported out of the box.

-- Custom Domains: Once deployed on ZEIT Now, you can assign a custom domain to your Next.js app.
+- Custom Domains: Once deployed on Vercel, you can assign a custom domain to your Next.js app.
 Take a look at our documentation here.

-- Environment Variables: You can also set environment variables on ZEIT Now.
+- Environment Variables: You can also set environment variables on Vercel.
 Take a look at our documentation here.
 You can then use those environment variables in your Next.js app.

 - Automatic HTTPS: HTTPS is enabled by default (including custom domains) and doesn't require extra configuration.
 We auto-renew SSL certificates.

-- More: Read our documentation to learn more about the ZEIT Now platform.
+- More: Read our documentation to learn more about the Vercel platform.